-The intersection of art, fashion, religion, and politics
+At the intersection of art, fashion, religion, and politics.

 By Kate Steiner